nobody-famous/alive/README-dev.md

 ### Development

 Make whatever changes seem appropriate on your development branch.
 Use VSCode in order to get the debugger support for VSCode extension development.

 Compilation of the extension code is not done automatically by VSCode.
-It can be done manually by hitting <ctrl>-<shift>-B and choosing an appropriate task.
+It can be done manually by hitting `<ctrl>-<shift>-B` and choosing an appropriate task.

 The recommended task is `npm:watch` which will start a process that will automatically compile and build anytime a file changes.
-The process will run in the VSCode Terminal window.
+The process will run forever in the VSCode Terminal window once started.

 The same thing can be done in a shell window by executing
 ```